Get Started with Kanban using Trello Boards

 7. Invite team members to collaborate.
 On the left of the screen is the menu – here you can invite people to join your board.
 Search for them by name or email, or generate a Trello link for them to join.

 8. Assign tasks.
 Once they have joined your board, you can assign tasks to individual team members by opening a card and clicking Add > Members.
-Self-managed teams assign tasks to theirselves.
+Self-managed teams assign tasks to themselves.

 Cumulative Flow Diagram

-In cumulative flow diagram each coloured band corresponds to a different process state.
-With CFD you can track the total amount of tasks in your process as well as the amount of tasks in each process state.
+In the cumulative flow diagram, each colored band corresponds to a different process state.
+With CFD you can track the total amount of tasks in your process as well as the number of tasks in each process state.
 There are several pieces of information that you can immediately pull from the CFD.